 Neil Muth Memorial Scholarship recipients announced

-(Columbia Basin) – Three students are the first recipients of the Neil Muth Memorial Scholarship established earlier this year by the Muth family and Columbia Basin Trust.
+Three students from around the Basin will receive a Neil Muth Memorial Scholarship this year.
+The scholarship was established in 2017 by the Muth family and Columbia Basin Trust.

-The scholarship awarded $3,500 each to three students who have overcome adversity to pursue their educational dreams.
-Michael Cupello from Trail, Natalia Grass from Golden and Cole Hoodicoff from Castlegar are the recipients of the scholarship this year.
+The scholarship awarded $3,300 to each of the students who have overcome adversity to pursue their educational dreams.
+Tara Woods from Invermere, Makayli Wilkinson from Crawford Bay and Elizabeth Sutton from Cranbrook are the recipients of the scholarship this year.

-The Neil Muth Memorial Scholarship honours Neil Muth, the Trust’s president and chief executive officer from 2005 through 2016, who passed away last November.
+The Neil Muth Memorial Scholarship was created to honour Neil Muth, the Trust’s president and chief executive officer from 2005 through 2016, who passed away in November 2016.
 Neil valued and supported perseverance and continuous learning.
 He encouraged his children, staff and others to be curious, to seek their own path, and to never give up.

 The scholarship is awarded by the Muth family, administered by Columbia Basin Trust and made possible by the generous donations of family, friends, local governments and organizations.